liyuan1234/image_agent/README.md

- # GPLLMA: General Purpose LLM Assistant.
+ # GPIC: General Purpose Image Cruncher.

 ## Introduction
 Chatgpt is very good at understanding images and this feature can be exploited to perform guidance in complex situations.